Marianne Bronner: The Bronner Laboratory

-Marianne Bronner has been directing a laboratory at Caltech since she first arrived at the university.
+Bronner has been directing a laboratory at Caltech since she first arrived at the university.
 The lab focuses most of its research on how neural crest cells arise and the factors involving their migration from the neural tube to different positions in the embryo in addition to the evolution of these cells.
-The current projects in the laboratory are diverse and focus on different aspect of the neural crest.
 One project focuses on characterizing the structures involved with neural crest cell movements.
 Another project in the lab focuses on comparing the mechanisms behind neural crest invasive behavior and the mechanisms that allow for adult derivatives to become migratory and invasive.